-Figure 18.2b Proportion of new allocations to households in greatest need, NSW
+Figure 18.2b New allocations to households in greatest need, NSW By housing type, by year

-Source: tables 18A.16, 18A.17, 18A.18
+Source: tables 18A.16-20

 (a) The SOMIH program is not applicable to Victoria, WA and the ACT.
-Data are not available for Tasmania or the NT.
+Data is not available for Tasmania or the NT.